-Both Lightroom and Photoshop are softwares owned by Adobe.
-If you are new at photo editing, you might be wondering why there is a need for two photo processing softwares.
+Both Lightroom and Photoshop are software owned by Adobe.
+If you are new at photo editing, you might be wondering why there is a need for two photo processing software.
 To find out which is better for you, keep reading our Lightroom Vs Photoshop article!

 Is There a Clear Winner?